 How Much Space You Need Between Cars at Highway Speeds?

-Many people know there should be enough space between the cars in front of them to create a safety zone if an emergency stop must be made.
-That being said, many individuals are equally unaware of the amount of space required or proper highway etiquette regarding distance.
-This can lead to road rage, highway accidents, or, in the worst case, highway fatalities.
+Many people know there should be enough space between the cars ahead to create a safety zone if an emergency stop is needed.
+But people are unaware of the amount of space required or proper highway etiquette regarding distance.
+This can lead to rear-end car accidents, highway accidents, or, in the worst case, highway fatalities.
 What is a safe distance?

 In this regard, many individuals may consider that there are no stoplights, pedestrians, bicycles, or intersections; therefore, there is a lower chance of collisions.
 However, this should not deter one from using caution when on the freeway.